-Before stopping you should always ask yourself: is it safe?
+Before stopping, you should always ask yourself: is it safe?
 Is it legal?
 Is it convenient?
-If you answer no to any of the questions then you should continue ahead and find somewhere else to park.
+If you answer no to any of the questions, you should continue ahead and find somewhere else to park.

-During the driving test when asked to stop a car the examiner will ask you to pull up and stop at a convenient place on the left side of the road.
-You will not be expected to this immediately.
-You will be required to use your judgment and pull up in a place where you will not be endangering, inconveniencing or obstructing anyone.
+During the driving test, when asked to stop the car, the examiner will ask you to pull up and stop at a convenient place on the left side of the road.
+You will not be expected to do this immediately.
+You will be required to use your judgment and pull up in a place where you will not be endangering, inconveniencing, or obstructing anyone.

 On your driving test, when stopping, the examiner will expect you to: